(Last updated September 2021)

 As we can see from the lovely image above, times have most certainly changed.

 The wave of evolving technology and workplace changes have brought with it a new demand for the skill set of a modern learning team.
 Just being a trainer or facilitator will not get you far in really connecting with people and enabling change.

-We can see that a lot of the new capabilities for learning teams revolve around technology, so becoming an ally with this will be key in developing your current skill set.
+We can see that a lot of the capabilities for learning teams revolve around technology, so becoming best friends with this will be key in developing your current skill set.

 I find many people need to understand a mantra I repeat often, “If you build it, they won’t come”.

 I feel like a broken record sometimes and apologies if you know me or have read any of my insights before because I beat this drum often.
 But if you build the most amazing learning experience in the world and don’t tell anyone about it, then guess what?
 No one’s going to use and benefit from it.